-On January 31, 1967 The Beatles went to Knole Park to make the promotional film for Strawberry Fields Forever.
-John Lennon walked into an antique shop and basically bought a song.
-John spotted a framed Victorian Circus poster from an event that happened on Tuesday Evening, February 14, 1843.
+On January 31, 1967 The Beatles went to Knole Park to make the promotional film/video for the song Strawberry Fields Forever.
+It was there that John Lennon walked into an antique shop and basically bought a song.
+John spotted a framed Victorian Circus poster from an event that happened 124 years earlier on Tuesday Evening, February 14, 1843.

 PABLO FANQUE’S CIRCUS ROYAL